ihh/dnastore/README.md

     bin/dnastore -l 4 --compose-machine data/flusher.json  --compose-machine data/mixradar6.json --save-machine mixradar6-dnastore4.json

-(The "flusher.json" is a precursor transducer that automatically flushes MIXRADAR6 whenever the end of the file is reached.)
+(The <code>flusher.json</code> file describes an outer transducer that automatically flushes MIXRADAR6 whenever the end of the file is reached.)

 To encode and decode using this transducer: